sakurazz/algorithms-with-illustrations/cornerstone/array.md

 - [libraries]((https://i.imgur.com/VNGOnCx.png))
 - preprocess:
-	- sort the array first
+	- sort the array first -> binary search
 	- hashing (val -> index)
-	- a prefix/suffix sum/product
+	- a prefix/suffix sum/product -> to get subarray sum
 - search
 	- sliding window / two pointers
 	- use **index** instead of slicing when possible (O(1) vs O(n))
-	- binary search
 	- out of bounds
 	- array used as a hashmap
 - access / change
 	- processing the element from the back
 	- simulate

+### corner case

+- Empty sequence.
+- Sequence with 1 or 2 elements.
+- Sequence with repeated elements.

 ### out of bounds